thoto/ansible-role-strongswan/README.md

 	--digest sha256 --dn "$1"
 ```

-That is a quite simple implementation of a CA, maybe insecure because there
+This is a quite simple implementation of a CA, maybe insecure because there
 is no validation and correction.
 Multiple CAs may be handled by a similar
 script using the `ca_sign_command_args`.